nvn7/Boston-House-Price-Prediction/README.md

 To Run our Project :
   1) Clone the repository.
   2) Open the terminal and move to the cloned directory.
-  3) Then type node myui in your terminal.
+  3) Import the required libraries using the commands below :
+      1. pip install numpy
+      2. pip install pandas
+      3. pip install sklearn
+      4. pip install matplotlib
   4) NOTE : Before Executing the above command , make sure your system have proper installation of Python and node.
+  5) Then type node myui in your terminal.
-  5) After Executing node myui open your browser and go to http://localhost:8080/
+  6) After Executing node myui open your browser and go to http://localhost:8080/
-  6) Now you may see our UI.
+  7) Now you may see our UI.
-  7) Enter the required values in the text boxes.
+  8) Enter the required values in the text boxes.
-  8) Click 'Find Price !'
+  9) Click 'Find Price !'
 Button.
-  9) You will see the output i.e.,Predicted SalePrice of your house in the Output box below.
+  10) You will see the output i.e.,Predicted SalePrice of your house in the Output box below.